betranjacob/data_analytics/README.md

 * More tests need to be written to verify each part works as expected for various cases
 * pro tip: as per the Json specification don't assume the json values will always be in the same order when parsing, you should rely on the field name of each field to detirmine the layout.

-Part 1a
+# Part 1a

 provide a function to sort the rows by date, if there are two identical dates then sort by id lexicographically ascending

 Changes added to run_part_a()

-Part 1b
+# Part 1b

 We'd like to run our classification on red wine but to do that we'll need to get the data into the correct shape and remove any corrupted or invalid data in the json.
 Your function should return two objects

-  1. X a 2d numpy array of float64 which are the 'features' of each wine "fixed acidity"
+  1. Feature list :  Two dimentional numpy array of float64 which are the 'features' of each wine "fixed acidity"
         "volatile acidity"
         "citric acid"